PurdueCAM2Project/SE4ML/source/software/chapter_cr.rst

             if arr[j] > arr[j+1]:
                arr[j], arr[j+1] = arr[j+1], arr[j]

-Now, the code has explanations that even a new programmer should understand.
+The above snippet of code has explanations that even a new programmer should understand.
 All of the important steps in the algorithm are described and the overarching goal of the algorithm is made clear.
-As a result, this code will be easy to figure out when the original developer is no longer working on this project.
+As a result, a new developer can figure out the functionality of the program when the original developer is absent from the project.

-Ultimately, the goal of every comment is to describe the logic's meaning in a clear and concise manner.
-Therefore, redundant comments must avoided as well, as they will make the algorithm unclear.
-Furthermore, commented out code should also be removed, especially when the code is for debugging purposes.
-When reviewing code, keep an eye out for ineffective comments.
-The block of code below shows an example of such comments.
+Ultimately, the goal of every comment is to describe the meaning of the code in a clear and concise manner.
+Therefore, a code writer must avoid redundant comments, as they will make the algorithm unclear.
+Furthermore, commented out code should also be removed, especially when the code was originally used for debugging purposes.
+When reviewing code, keep an eye out for ineffective comments that may cause future confusion.
+The block of code below shows an example of poorly commented code.

 .. code:: python